arnaudin/personal-homepage-v2-material/_posts/2015-01-06-autodesk-flow-design.markdown

 permalink: /projects/flowdesign/
 blurb: Flow Design is a virtual wind tunnel that makes airflow simulation accessible to any level engineer, architect, or product designer.
 Using the metaphor of a wind tunnel and real-time feedback we abstract away the complexities of running traditional computational fluid dynamics.
 ---
 [Flow Design](http://www.autodesk.com/store/flow-design) is a virtual wind tunnel that makes airflow simulation accessible to any level engineer, architect, or product designer.
 Using the metaphor of a wind tunnel and real-time feedback we abstract away the complexities of running traditional computational fluid dynamics.
-Flow Design should feel light weight and playful, to encourage hands-on design exploration.
+Flow Design feels light weight and playful, to encourage hands-on design exploration.

 **Flow Design Standalone**
 {: .mdl-color-text--grey-600}